 In today’s digital age, numerous online tools and apps are available to help you manage your student loans efficiently:

-1. Loan calculators: Use online loan calculators to estimate monthly payments based on different interest rates and repayment terms.
-This will give you an idea of how much you need to budget each month.
+1. Loan calculators: Use online loan calculators to estimate monthly payments based on interest rates and repayment terms.
+This will give you an idea of how much you must budget each month.

 2. Budgeting apps: Explore budgeting apps that allow you to track expenses, set savings goals, and receive notifications about upcoming payments.
 These apps can provide valuable insights into your spending patterns and help you stay organized.